aledrocomic/gocomicwriter/README.md

 - Drag with mouse to pan.
 - Ctrl + Mouse Wheel to zoom in/out.
 - Window title shows the project name when opened.

+### Script Editor (experimental)
+- Open the "Script" tab to write a structured script and see an outline update as you type.
+- Supported syntax (minimal initial version):
+  - Scene headers: lines starting with `#` (e.g., `# Opening Scene`) or `Scene: Title`.
+  - Character dialogue: `NAME: text` (NAME is treated case-insensitively and shown uppercase in the outline).
+    - Continuation lines: indent by two spaces to continue the previous dialogue/caption.
+  - Captions/Narration: `CAPTION: text` or `NARRATION: text`.
+  - Beat markers: `Panel 1 ...` or `Beat ...` are recognized and shown in the outline.
+  - Notes: lines starting with `;` are notes (not shown in outline for now).
+- Outline sidebar with search/filter:
+  - Type to filter by free text, e.g., words from scene titles or lines.
+  - Use @tags to filter by tags referenced in lines (e.g., `@prop`, `@theme-1`).
+  - Use `char:NAME` to filter by character dialogue (e.g., `char:ALICE`).
+  - Use `is:beat`, `is:dialogue`, `is:caption`, or `is:scene` to filter by item kind.
+  - Combine terms (space-separated) for AND filtering.
+- Save: File → Save writes both the manifest and your script to `<project>\script\script.txt`.

+### Beat-to-Panel Mapping and Unmapped Warnings (experimental)
+- Beat lines in the script (those starting with "Panel ..." or "Beat ...") are assigned a stable identifier based on their source line number, in the form `b:<lineNo>` (e.g., `b:42`).
+- Panels can link beats via `linkedBeats` (array of strings) in the project manifest (comic.json).
+Example:
+  - "panels": [{"id": "p1", "zOrder": 0, "geometry": {"x":0,"y":0,"width":100,"height":100}, "linkedBeats": ["b:42"]}]
+- The Script tab outline shows a warning marker for unmapped beats: a "⚠ unmapped" suffix appears on beats that are not linked from any panel in the current project.
+A summary is also shown in the status bar (e.g., `Script: 7 beats (3 unmapped)`).
+- Programmatic mapping helper: `storage.MapBeatToPanel(ph, pageNumber, panelID, beatID)` adds a beat mapping to a panel if it exists.
+This is a building block ahead of a full UI for page/panel planning.

+### Bible (characters, locations, tags) — experimental
+- Open the "Bible" tab to manage reusable names and tags used in your script.
+- Characters and Locations: add names via the text field and Add button; select an item and click Delete to remove it.
+- Tags: add free-form tags (e.g., themes, props).
+Tags can be referenced in your script as `@tag`.
+- In the Script tab, use the buttons above the editor to insert a character line (NAME: ) or an `@tag` from the bible.
+This simulates auto-complete.
+- All bible data is saved in the project manifest (comic.json) under `bible`.

 Troubleshooting:
 - Linux may require OpenGL drivers and a working X11/Wayland setup.
 On headless CI this UI is not built by default.